 However, we often encounter situations that require nothing more than a thorough scouring with a disinfectant.

 It is important to keep in mind that “water damage” does not have to take place for molds to form inside.
 Condensation, high humidity, and poor ventilation will often cause mold and/or mildew to grow in your home.
 You want to avoid exposing yourself to mold as much as possible.

 If you discover mold, educate yourself before you try attempting mold remediation.
 Never use toxic or caustic chemicals in your home or near your family.
-You can remove mold successfully in the home by using simple soap and water.
+You can remove mold growth successfully in the home by using simple soap and water.

 Be wary of over-the-counter chemicals and products that promise quick results or magic in a bottle.
 In return for these wondrous results, you are likely to be placing your own health and safety at risk, so read the small print carefully.